Students on academic probation who do not earn either 1) a CGPA of 2.0 or 2) a semester GPA of 2.25 at the end of the term are subject to suspension.

-- First suspension: One long term/semester
+- First academic suspension: One long term (Fall or Spring terms)

-- Second suspension: Two long terms/semesters
+- Second academic suspension: Two long terms (Fall or Spring terms)

-- Third suspension: Indefinite
+- Third academic suspension: Indefinite - two calendar years

 SPARE - Student Plan for Academic REcovery